Ethan826/cfi-website/content/training/index.md

   weather.
 You'll receive ground and flight instruction to prepare you for your checkride and, more importantly, to be a safe and responsible pilot, able to make sound decisions and keep learning.
-- **Instrument Rating:** Earning your instrument allows you to fly in a wider range of weather conditions, enhances your ability to navigate, and lets you take fuller advantage of the services available to pilots in the National Airspace System.
+- **Instrument Rating:** Earning your instrument rating allows you to fly in a wider range of weather conditions, enhances your ability to navigate, and lets you take fuller advantage of the services available to pilots in the National Airspace System.
 This rating also increases your responsibilities and exposure to more complex flying environments.
 Consequently, we will strongly emphasize Aeronautical Decision Making and setting personal minimums to ensure safety